The X Files is a 1998 USA Sci-Fi mystery thriller by Rob Bowman. With David Duchovny, Gillian Anderson and John Neville.

 Cut for a PG-13 rating in the US and further cut by the BBFC for a 12

-untouchable by the law.
+law.
 NSA Agent Gibbons forces XXX to cooperate with the government to infiltrate an underground Russian crime ring, and avoid going to prison.
-Gibbons sends XXX to enter this world of crime undetected where others have failed, using
+Gibbons sends XXX to enter this world of crime undetected where others have failed, using his natural athletic

 headbutt that was previously cut by the BBFC.
 This was passed 12 without BBFC cuts for moderate violence and drug references for: